Airflow ETL for Google Sheets and PostgreSQL

 This method will download the spreadsheet as a statuses.csv file and will put it in the same folder.

 Finally, let’s create another task to truncate the table.
-Since this spreadsheet could be randomly updated, it’s easier to just truncate the table and reload the entire dataset.
 For that, let’s do something different and take advantage of the PostgresOperator.

-First, add a connection for a new Postgres database using the Airflow connections menu:
+First, add a connection for a new PostgreSQL database using the Airflow connections menu:

 Remember the connection id for later use.

-Now we can define the tasks using the Airflow operators:
+Now we can define the tasks using the Python and Postgres operators:

 Since these tasks depend on each other, we need to declare the order in which they’ll run:

 Now, if you go to the Airflow dashboard, you should see your Dag on the list.
 If not, try restarting your server and scheduler.